 Enacted in 2008, this policy identifies energy conservation as a significant issue for UT and outlines steps to manage and reduce campus energy consumption.
 The policy establishes that, during normal occupied hours, target indoor air temperatures in campus buildings shall be 68 degrees Fahrenheit for heating and 76 degrees Fahrenheit for cooling.
 In addition, the policy sets guidelines for energy-efficient purchasing, computing, lighting, and water use by UT faculty, staff, students, and visitors.

-The University of Tennessee has been recognized by the EPA as the #1 Green Power Purchaser of colleges and universities in the nation.
-In 2005, the University of Tennessee began purchasing green power through TVA’s Green Switch Program to stimulate demand for renewable energy in the Tennessee Valley and southeastern United States and offset a portion of the campus’s energy consumption.
-In 2013-14, the University of Tennessee purchased 80,020,000 KWh of Green e-certified renewable energy credits (RECs) which account for nearly a third of the university’s overall energy demand.
-As of today, the University of Tennessee’s annual green power usage is 250,070,00 kWh, accounting for 94% of our total electricity use.
+UT has been recognized by the EPA as the #1 Green Power Purchaser of colleges and universities in the nation.
+In 2005, UT began purchasing green power through TVA’s Green Switch Program to stimulate demand for renewable energy in the Tennessee Valley and southeastern United States and offset a portion of the campus’s energy consumption.
+As of fiscal year 2017 (July 1, 2016 – June 30, 2017), the annual green power usage is 250,070,000 kWh or 250,070 RECs, accounting for 106% of our total electricity use.

 Faculty, staff, students, and visitors are urged to reduce campus energy use by incorporating the following actions into their daily routine: